 - Transferring: While similar to functional mobility and sometimes used interchangeably, transferring focuses on all aspects of being able to move from a bed to an upright chair or wheelchair and vice versa.

 Who is ElderShield For?

-Until 2019, all Singaporeans were automatically enrolled in ElderShield at the age of 40 if you have a MediSave account, unless you opt out of the scheme.
-Coverage was provided by one of the private insurers appointed by the Ministry of Health to run ElderShield, which includes Aviva, Great Eastern or Income.
+Until 2019, all Singaporeans were automatically enrolled in ElderShield at the age of 40 if they have a MediSave account, unless they opt out of the scheme.
+Coverage was provided by one of the private insurers appointed by the Ministry of Health to run ElderShield, which includes Singlife, Great Eastern or Income.